German is an Indo-Germanic language that has existed in one form or another for almost 2000 years.

 the endings for the verbs change as well as depending on the subject.
 They are conjugated.

-For now we will focus on the present tense only for simplicity.
 This is the conjugation table for the fundamental German verbs to be and to have.

 Just like in Cantonese, these verbs are rather the exception to the rule than the rule.